Geometric Structure of Bell Correlations in Bohmian Mechanics: A Configuration-Space Analysis of EPR Experiments: Description of the experiment

 with arbitrary $u$ and $v$, and using

 we obtain

 Here $z'$ is obtained by rotating the physical $z$ axis by an angle $\alpha$ around the $y$ axis.
 The effect of this transformation on the basis vectors $\left| \pm_{z}\right\rangle$ is thus

-We see that, as expected, applying a constant magnetic field along the $y$ axis rotates the spin by an angle $\tfrac{\alpha}{2}$ in spin space about the same axis.
-As is well known, such a rotation in spin space corresponds to a rotation of angle $\alpha$ in real space, i.e., in the $xOz$ plane.\\ If we rotate the spin of particle $A$ (resp. $B$) by an angle $\alpha$ (resp. $\beta$) about the $y$ axis, the wave function $\boldsymbol{\Psi}_{1}$ becomes
+This transformation corresponds to a rotation of the spinor by an angle $\tfrac{\alpha}{2}$ about the $y$ axis.
+Such a rotation in spin space corresponds to a rotation of angle $\alpha$ in real space, i.e., in the $xOz$ plane.
+Applying rotations of angles $\alpha$ and $\beta$ to particles $A$ and $B$ respectively, the two-particle wave function becomes

 where $\gamma:=\beta-\alpha$.\\